riccardosepe/mt-sepe-sr-mbrl/README.md

 <td><img src="animations/mlp.gif" alt="mlp-based"/></td>
 </tr>
 <tr>
-<td colspan="3">Here you can see the comparison between the reference behavior, the RL algorithm trained on the LNN-based model, and the RL algorithm trained on the MLP-based model.
+<td colspan="3">Here you can see the comparison between the reference (model-free RL) behavior, the RL algorithm trained on the LNN-based model, and the RL algorithm trained on the MLP-based model.
 </td>
 </tr>
 </table>